 A new leaf for LeeAnne?

-When it comes to season one regrets, LeeAnne has plenty.
-She’s aware of how she came off during season one.
+When it comes to Season 1 regrets, LeeAnne has plenty.
+She’s aware of how she came off during Season 1.

 “I was stressed beyond stressed waiting for it to air, and then it aired and I didn’t have myself together because I knew that I was in the wrong,” she told People.
 “No one in the city looks at me that way.
 They’re like, ‘Oh my God, Leanne’s the sweetest, Leanne will help anybody’ — I just don’t have that reputation here,” she continues.
 “So to have it on a national level?
 It injured my soul.”